GieskerB/AspectCppLibrary/docs/generated_docs/default_stack_trace_ah.rst

 ``DefaultStackTrace`` (Aspect)
 ==============================

-**Brief Description:** DefaultStackTrace is the default aspect for stack traces in this ACP library.
+**Brief Description:** DefaultStackTrace is the default aspect for stack traces in this library.

 **Detailed Description:**

-    It uses the default implementation of the StackTraceMsgBuilder and the CerrPrinter to create and print any messages If the developer wants to use a different StackTraceMsgBuilder or Printer, they can create their own aspect that extends the original StackTrace aspect.
+    The remaining non project wide configuration of the StackTrace aspect is the implementation of the printer interface.
+This aspect provides it with the std::cerr printer interface implementation.

 *In file* ``src/error_handling/default_stack_trace.ah``